spamdaemon/zone/README.md

 ## Defining Values and Object in a Module

-A module allows the definition of four types of values to a name:
+A module allows the binding of four types of values to a name:
- * factory functions are functions that return the value that will ultimately be bound
+ * factory: functions that return the value to be bound
- * service functions are constructors that will be used to create an object that will be bound the name
+ * service: constructors, whose instantiations become the bound values
- * values a primitive values or objects that are bound as is to a name
+ * value: these values are bound as is
- * constant values are frozen and sealed values that are bound to a name in the module
+ * constant: these values are frozen and sealed, but otherwise are bound as is

 When registering a value, function, etc. with a module, the name can be used to indicate public, protected, or private access for the value.
-To indicate access level use
+The following shows how to indicate the access level:
  * public: the name starts with a '+' character
  * protected: the name starts with a '#' character
  * private: the name starts with a '-' character

-If no access level indication is provided, then public access is assumed.
+If no access level indicator is provided, then public access is assumed.
 Note that the access level indicator is not part of the registered name.
 For example,
 ```js
 zone().value('+foo','bar');
 zone().get('foo');